 The Stone Mountain Lasershow Spectacular is a not-to-be-missed Atlanta tradition that will wow your family with state-of-the-art digital graphics and awe-inspiring effects.
 The Lasershow features lights, iconic music, lasers, epic fireworks, choreographed drone flights, and flame cannons.
 Plus, North America's largest fire wheel will dazzle you with an array of colorful flames and sparks as it spins!

-Some effects may be canceled due to winds and unfavorable weather.
+Drone and fire wheel effects will not be present in the 10/12 or 10/19 shows.
+Additional effects may be canceled due to winds and unfavorable weather.

-- Saturdays from April – May
+- Saturdays only Apr.
+13 - May 18

 Please check our Operating Calendar prior to visiting

-Reserved seating for the Lasershow Spectacular and fireworks is available on several Terraces along Memorial Lawn and includes a reserved seat, unlimited popcorn, and an ice-cold bottled soft drink to enjoy during the show!
+Reserved seating for the Lasershow Spectacular and fireworks is available on several Terraces along Memorial Lawn and includes a reserved seat, unlimited popcorn, and an ice-cold bottled soft drink and more to enjoy during the show!